 We thank Gy.
 Szabó for discussions in the early stages of this project.
-We are grateful to J. D. Barrow and M. P. Dąbrowski for useful correspondence.
-Z. K. was supported by OTKA Grant No. 69036; L. Á. G. was supported by OTKA Grant No. 69036, the London South Bank University Research Opportunities Fund and the Polányi Program of the Hungarian National Office for Research and Technology (NKTH); A. K. was partially supported by RFBR Grant No. 08-02-00923 and by Grant No. LSS-4899.2008.2.
+We are grateful to J.D.
+Barrow and M.P.
+Dąbrowski for useful correspondence.
+Z.K. was supported by the OTKA grant 69036; L.Á.G. was supported by the OTKA grant 69036, the London South Bank University Research Opportunities Fund and the Polányi Program of the Hungarian National Office for Research and Technology (NKTH); A.K. was partially supported by RFBR grant No. 08-02-00923 and by the grant LSS-4899.2008.2.